eclipse-edc/IdentityHub/docs/developer/architecture/mgmt-api.security.md

 API keys are generated automatically when a new `ParticipantContext` is created.
 This API operation requires elevated access and can thus only be done by the super-user, and returns the new API key in the HTTP response.

-IdentityHub's Management API does not provide a feature for participant self-registration, as it is not an end-user-facing API.
+IdentityHub's Identity API does not provide a feature for participant self-registration, as it is not an end-user-facing API.
 This is intentional.
 New participant contexts must be created by the super-user.

 > The initial API key must be transmitted to the participant by the super-user in a secure out-of-band channel.